xjtumliu/web/research.md

 * <U>Project Objective</U>: Devise backscatter communication techniques for ambient IoT
 	- Long-range passive backscatter communication

 		Communication over long-range has always been a major challenge for passive backscatter devices due to the round-trip channel attenuation nature of the backscatter communication.
 The classical UHD RFID system can usually cover a range of <10 m.
-3GPP started investigating the low rate backscatter communication over 50 m in its new study item "*Study on solutions for Ambient IoT in NR*" with a potential target on Release-19.
+3GPP started investigating the low rate backscatter communication over 50 m in its new study item "*<p style="color: #c81286">Study on solutions for Ambient IoT in NR</p>*" with a potential target on Release-19.
 Our research efforts lie in the joint optimization of frame structure, multiple access and transceiver design.
 More details of our vision can be found in our 3GPP document entitled "*Multiple access and backscatter consideration for R19 ambient IoT*" (<a href="https://www.3gpp.org/ftp/tsg_ran/TSG_RAN/TSGR_102/Docs/RP-233518.zip">3GPP RP-233518</a>).
 	<figure>
 	   	<img class='center' src='AIoT.jpg' alt='AIoT.' style="width:400px;" />
 	   	<figcaption><U>Our proposal of receiver structure for advanced backscatter communication</U>.</figcaption>